Plenary Speakers

 Seoul National University, South Korea

 Professor Ki Tae Nam received his B.S. and M.S. in Materials Science and Engineering from Seoul National University, and his Ph.D. in Materials Science and Engineering from Massachusetts Institute of Technology.
-He got the outstanding PhD thesis award from MIT.
-His PhD thesis was about the virus-based battery” (Science 2007) that has been highlighted as the first demonstration of virus based electrochemical devices.
+He got the “Outstanding PhD thesis award from MIT.
+His PhD thesis was about the virus-based battery” (Science 2007) that has been highlighted as the first demonstration of virus-based electrochemical devices.
 During his postdoc (2007-2010) at Lawrence Berkeley National Lab, he studied peptide mimetic polymers to assemble two dimensional structures (Nature Materials 2010).
-Since 2010, His group at SNU continue to pioneer the research area of bioinspired material science to make new functional materials for energy and optical applications.
-Recently, his group is pioneering a new synthesis to make uniform chiral nanoparticles using peptides and amino acids (Nature 2017 and Nature 2022).
+Since 2010, His group at SNU continues to pioneer the research area of bioinspired materials science to make new functional materials for energy and optical applications.
+Recently, his group is pioneering a new method to synthesize uniform chiral nanoparticles using peptides and amino acids (Nature 2017 and Nature 2022).
 In 2022, He received the POSCO Chung-Am Award, which is one of the most prestigious awards in Korea.

 Prof. Junsuk Rho